skylar-kim/webdev/cssgrids/README.md

 }
 ```

-`grid-template-columns` tellsthe page how many columns we want to use.
+`grid-template-columns` tells the page how many columns we want to use.
-Note: `grid-template-columns` can be specified with pixels, percentages, etc BUT the best tool to use is by specifying the __fr__
+Note: `grid-template-columns` can be specified with pixels, percentages, etc BUT the best tool to use is by specifying the __fr__.
 __fr__: fraction, the number indicates how many fractions are in that column
 For example: There are three equal columns here.
 ```css